mnot/redbot/README.rst

 1. Python 3 or greater; see <http://python.org/>
 2. The Thor HTTP library; see <http://github.com/mnot/thor/>
+3. The markdown library; see <https://pythonhosted.org/Markdown/>
-3. To use RED on the Web, you'll need a Web server that implements the CGI interface; e.g., Apache <http://httpd.apache.org/>.
+4. To use RED on the Web, you'll need a Web server that implements the CGI interface; e.g., `Apache`_.

 Installing RED